 Other safety concerns that affect development, like possible dental issues, can be avoided by following pediatric guidelines on when to start weaning.

 The ideal time to wean your baby off the pacifier varies from child to child.
 Many parents start weaning early, around six months old, to avoid their little one developing a dependency on the pacifier.
 Some parents wait until about a year old, before an emotional attachment forms.
+Pediatricians recommend weaning at twelve months, to mitigate the negative effects pacifiers can have on speech and language development.

 Here’s a more in-depth look at when you should consider weaning and how to do it.